Pranav-Stark/find-location-apis/README.md

 2. Get Location (Passing text)
 3. Get Near By Locations
 4. Get Filtered Location On Category
-5. Get Explored (Deatiled) Location
+5. Get Explored (Detailed) Location

 To achive this , I am using third party APIs like Google and Foursquare.